 Homeschool vs. Online School: What’s the Difference?

 When researching options for their children’s education, many parents confuse virtual school with homeschooling.
 It’s understandable, because both methods involve learning from the comfort and safety of home.
 Parents can be closely involved in their student’s learning with either approach, too.
-However, there are key differences that can make an online public school or an online private school an excellent choice for many families.
+However, there are key differences that can make an online public school or an online private school an excellent choice for many homeschool families.

-At a Connections Academy®–supported online public school or International Connections Academy online private school, students work with certified teachers who are specially trained to engage students in online learning.
+At a Connections Academy®–supported online public school or International Connections Academy online private school, homeschool students work with certified teachers who are specially trained to engage students in online learning.
 They develop a personalized learning plan for each student.
 Online school teachers periodically meet with students for real-time instruction in the virtual classroom.
 They also grade student assignments, evaluate comprehension, and provide ongoing feedback to students by telephone and email.
 These caring, experienced teachers are available to parents and to students to answer questions, and they may give extra one-on-one help when needed.

 Parents do not act as teachers, but they do have the opportunity to serve as a Learning Coach.
 Although every family does this a little bit differently, many Learning Coaches choose to help keep kids on track by structuring the daily schedule, by monitoring schoolwork completion, and by providing reminders, encouragement, and motivation when needed.
 While the level of involvement varies by family, online school parents have the opportunity to be involved and informed much like homeschool parents.

 Virtual school makes it easy for parents to know exactly what their child is learning, because they have easy access to the curriculum and assignments through the school’s online system.
 This enables them to tie school learning to real-life situations and to discuss topics in terms of the family’s values and beliefs.
 Parents can also check the online grade book to keep tabs on their student’s progress.